 Energy demands of the heart are among the highest in the body, requiring significant amounts of cellular energy to function.
 Without enough ATP in the “energy pool”, the heart’s function would be compromised.

-Australia has the third highest use of cholesterol-lowering medications in the developed world.7 These medications have become accepted as important treatments to help reduce the risk of heart disease.
+Australia has the third highest use of cholesterol-lowering medications in the developed world.1

 Statin drugs are the most common class of these medications.
 They work by inhibiting the body’s production of cholesterol, but in doing so, also deplete natural levels of CoQ10 and other essential vitamins and nutrients.

-Since CoQ10 and cholesterol are both synthesised from the same substance – mevalonate – statin drugs that inhibit the formation of cholesterol have been shown to also inhibit the body’s synthesis of CoQ10.8 In fact, the use of statins can decrease the body’s synthesis of CoQ10 by as much as 40 percent.9
+Since CoQ10 and cholesterol are both synthesised from the same substance – mevalonate – statin drugs that inhibit the formation of cholesterol have been shown to also inhibit the body’s synthesis of CoQ10.2 In fact, the use of statins can decrease the body’s synthesis of CoQ10 by as much as 40 percent.3

-The most common side effect of statins is myalgia (muscle pain).
-Studies have shown that statin-induced deficiency of CoQ10 may be related to myalgia and other myopathies (general disease of the muscles).10-12
+The most common side effect of statins is muscle pain.
+Studies have shown that statin-induced deficiency of CoQ10 may be related to muscle pain.4-5

-Research shows supplementing with CoQ10 may help to reduce mild-to-moderate statin-related muscular pain.13 Another study demonstrated that CoQ10 supplementation over a six month period statistically significantly reduced muscle pain by 53.8 percent and increased CoQ10 levels by more than 194 percent.14
+Research shows supplementing with CoQ10 may help to reduce mild-to-moderate statin-related muscular pain.6 Another study demonstrated that CoQ10 supplementation over a six-month period statistically significantly reduced muscle pain by 53.8 percent and increased CoQ10 levels by more than 194 percent.7

 Cholesterol is an essential type of fat that is carried in the blood.
-All cells in the body need cholesterol for internal and external membranes, however too much cholesterol in the blood can damage your arteries and lead to heart disease.16
+All cells in the body need cholesterol for internal and external membranes, however, too much cholesterol in the blood can lead to health issues.9

-Many factors can affect cholesterol including heredity, age and gender.
+Many factors can affect cholesterol including heredity, age, and gender.
 But many are preventable as well as controllable.
-For example, diet, weight and exercise are factors that you can control and can also be used to prevent cholesterol from becoming an issue.
+For example, diet, weight, and exercise are factors that you can control and can also be used to prevent cholesterol from becoming a health issue.

-Small studies19,20 have shown that because Ubiquinol is a powerful antioxidant, it can help to prevent the oxidation of small dense LDL cholesterol particles – the particles that are most likely to contribute to heart disease21 – and in turn, hinder the ability of LDL cholesterol to structure dangerous atherosclerotic plaques.
+Small studies10,11 have shown that because Ubiquinol is a powerful antioxidant, it may help to prevent the oxidation of small dense LDL cholesterol particles12 and support healthy cholesterol levels.

-One of the studies19 showed that two weeks supplementation with 150mg Ubiquinol per day in healthy men reduced LDL cholesterol levels by 12 percent.
+One of the studies13 showed that two weeks’ supplementation with 150mg Ubiquinol per day in healthy men reduced LDL cholesterol levels by 12 percent.

 Speak to your health professional about your cholesterol levels to determine whether medication or supplementation with Ubiquinol could benefit you.